So you want to camp overnight in the desert? Here is my experience with Bedouin Directions who hosted me in Wadi Rum, Jordan in October 2017!

-In preparing for my trip to Jordan I was mostly excited about two things: visiting Petra, and camping overnight in Wadi Rum.
+In preparing for my trip to Jordan I was most excited about two things: visiting Petra and camping overnight in Wadi Rum.
 Accordingly to most travel bloggers, camping overnight and experiencing Bedouin hospitality is simply a must-do.
-Most people who arrived with a tour and spent only less than day in Wadi Rum severely regretted not staying.
+Most people who arrived with a tour and spent only less than a day in Wadi Rum severely regretted not staying.
 Plus, cost-wise it wasn’t too expensive and when else can you experience such an incredible time?

 I would have to say, Wadi Rum was my most memorable experience of the whole week, and if I had a chance, I would have stayed for 2-3 nights or longer!
 I would be more than glad to come back a second time so this is an activity I highly recommend you plan for and experience!

 Wadi Rum translates to “Valley of the Moon” is a stunning desert valley located in the south of Jordan.
 In the West, Wadi Rum is most closely associated with T.E.
 Lawrence, a British officer who was the inspiration behind the cinematic epic, Lawrence of Arabia, who was involved (along with local Bedouins) in the Arab Revolt of 1917-1918.

 Wadi Rum has been inhabited by humans as early as about 3000 years ago, though it is entirely possible that the humans were present even before then but Nabatean history is so elusive that most historians typically start at roughly 600BC.
 There’s plenty of evidence indicating settlement by the Nabateans in the region based on the carvings and rock paintings found throughout the desert.
 For those not familiar with the Nabateans, they are a group of Nomadic Arabs who left their mark in history books as the builders of the majestic Petra, a rock-cut structure that still leaves tourists today speechless at its grandeur and their impressive mastery of carving into rocks even 3000 years ago.